SSA Supporting Tools & Audit Guidance

 1,2A,2B,3

-The SSA Credit 2.2 & 4.1 - Steel Supply Sourcing Form is mandatory (for levels 2A and 3).
+The SSA Credit 2.2 & 4.1 - Steel Supply Sourcing Form is mandatory.
 This is the same form as required in Credit 4.1.

 The SSA Credit 2.2 & 4.1 - Supplier Declaration of Conformity is mandatory when claiming SSA certification on a given project (Green Star project or other project specifying SSA certification)